scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/14-a-can-do-place-for-business.md

 **Scotland CAN DO**
 We will continue to support Scotland CAN DO, a network of public, private and third sector partners working together to make Scotland a world-leading entrepreneurial and innovative nation.

-This has helped Scotland to be recognised as the 5th most supportive business environment in the world, rising above other UK nations from 12th in 2013.

 **Public Business Support**
 We are funding local authorities to deliver Business Gateway, giving small businesses access to free advice and support which is nationally consistent and tailored to local conditions.